-The 2022 Mortgage Loans will be evidenced by two Mortgage Notes payable to the Corporation.
-One 2022 Mortgage Loan (the HDC Enhanced 2022 Mortgage Loan) will be in a principal amount of \$10,425,000, and the other 2022 Mortgage Loan (the Freddie Mac Enhanced 2022 Mortgage Loan) will be in a principal amount of \$93,825,000.
-The interest rate (inclusive of servicing and credit enhancement fees of 0.59% not pledged under the Resolution) for the HDC Enhanced 2022 Mortgage Loan is anticipated to be 3.845%.
-The interest rate (inclusive of servicing and credit enhancement fees of 1.04% not pledged under the Resolution) for the Freddie Mac Enhanced 2022 Mortgage Loan is anticipated to be 4.295%.
-The 2022 Borrower will be required to make payments of interest only during the first four years of each 2022 Mortgage Loan.
-The maturity date for each 2022 Mortgage Loan is anticipated to be July 1, 2051, and each 2022 Mortgage Loan is expected to amortize over a period of forty (40) years.
+The 2023 Mortgage Loan will be evidenced by a Mortgage Note payable to the Corporation in a principal amount of \$320,305,000.
+The interest rate (inclusive of servicing and credit enhancement fees of 1.06% not pledged under the Resolution) is anticipated to be 6.378%.
+The 2023 Borrower will be required to make payments of interest only during the first four years of the 2023 Mortgage Loan.
+The maturity date for the 2023 Mortgage Loan is anticipated to be July 1, 2053, and the 2023 Mortgage Loan is expected to amortize over a period of forty (40) years commencing after the above-noted interest-only period.